PoCInnovation/Pool2023/Software/day05/resources/README.md

 # Artist-Book

-A simple Node REST API to manage artists and musics :rocket:
+A simple Node REST API to manage artists and musics 🚀

 ## Getting started